What Are Dental Onlays?

 What’s The Difference Between Dental Onlays And Dental Crowns?

-The primary difference between an onlay and a dental crown is that one fits onto the top and side part of a tooth and the other covers the tooth completely.
+The primary difference between an onlay and a dental crown is that one fits onto a tooth's top and side part, and the other covers the tooth entirely.
 Crowns used to be considered the gold standard when extensive restoration was necessary.
 However, now, more dentists and their patients are choosing onlays.
 The reason is that onlay treatment is a more conservative approach than a dental crown.
-To place a crown, it is necessary to remove a large portion of natural tooth structure.
+Removing a large portion of the natural tooth structure is necessary to place a crown.
 An onlay only requires that the damaged enamel be removed.

 Fitted over only the upper aspect of the tooth, an onlay is bonded into place.
-The bonding process creates tight margins that cannot be penetrated by bacteria.
+The bonding process creates tight margins that bacteria cannot penetrate.
 There is no soft tissue around the onlay as there is around the gumline margins of a crown.
 Because gum tissue may become inflamed and recede away from the crown, there is a slight risk of infection at some point.

 Both crowns and onlays look just exactly like a natural tooth.
 Both have a comparable life span.